noorbuchi/season-spring-2024/README.md

 # ⛳ Code Golf: Hole 9 - It Might Be a Leap Year, But What If It Aya-n't?

+Not every year can be special.
+That's OK!
+But, that doesn't stop some years from _leaping with joy_ at their own uniqueness.
+These, as the Commissioner has learned, are called _leap years_.
+There are some rules as to what constitutes a leap year.
+For example:

+* 1. the year must be divisble by `4`
+  * but _not_ divisible by `100`
+* 2. _or_ the year must be divisble by `400`

+Why is it important that we keep track of this information?
+No idea.
+But the challenge of writing it in a heretofore unknown language sounds fun.
+So, we do it.
+As a wise person once said:
+> Anything worth doing is worth doing.
+So, we're going to _take it to the max_, and check what years from `1300` to `3100` will be leap years.

-This repository uses the Apache Maven build platform to compile the entire interpreter (provided in the `8/src` folder).
+This repository uses the Apache Maven build platform to compile the entire interpreter (provided in the `9/src` folder).
 The challenge must be completed in the `Aya` file located at:

 * [9/src/test/resources/main.aya](9/src/test/resources/main.aya)

 ### Note to players

-This language is a proper golf language _and_ has an expanded real syntax.
+The Aya language is a proper golf language _and_ has an expanded real syntax.
 Once you solve the longer-hand "real" version, you'll gain extra by trying to golf the solution further by taking advantage of Aya's compressed syntax.

 ## Tips